seancope357/ProjectSH_V1/SETUP.md

 ### Common Issues:

 1. **Database connection errors**: Check your DATABASE_URL format
-2. **Authentication not working**: Verify redirect URLs in Google OAuth and Supabase
+2. **Authentication not working**: Verify redirect URLs in Supabase
 3. **Payments disabled**: Checkout is intentionally disabled in this build
 4. **Build failures**: Check that all environment variables are set in Vercel